jm1021/leuck_reunion/activities.md

   </div>
 </div>

-### Thursday Morning
+### Thursday Morning (Taylor, Jake)
-> Field Olympics by Taylor and Jake.
+> Field Olympics.
 Early feedback ...
 Definitely wiffle ball/softball and volleyball!!!

-### Thursday Afternoon
+### Thursday Afternoon (Jared)
-> Boating coordinated by Jared.
-In the Eugene days the family had several boating trips at the surrounding lakes.
+> In the Eugene days the family had several boating trips at the surrounding lakes.
 UJ (Frank's brother) was the center of many of these trips.
 Picking up for UJ, Jared is coordinating a boating adventure and will be providing us updates.

 - [Bridge Bay at Shasta Lake](https://bridgebayhouseboats.com/small-boat-rental/ski-boat/)